bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments.md

 OK.
 So that case, you could probably do that with just combining signatures, and then you're pretty much back to your proposal, right?
-Instead of using OP_RETURN, you would just basically use some sort of added key or tweak key, and you just have to check every key.
+Instead of using `OP_RETURN´, you would just basically use some sort of added key or tweak key, and you just have to check every key.

 Ruben: 00:24:31

 So there's a lot of similarity.
-And I think the stealth address proposal also had the suggestion of adding sort of yet another identifier of saying like, okay, well, instead of checking every OP_RETURN, we mark it where, let's say, you pick a number between, let's say, zero and 64 or something.
+And I think the stealth address proposal also had the suggestion of adding sort of yet another identifier of saying like, okay, well, instead of checking every `OP_RETURN´, we mark it where, let's say, you pick a number between, let's say, zero and 64 or something.
 And so my stealth payment is let's say 64 exactly.
-So whenever in the OP_RETURN it says number 64 and then there's a public key, I only check those.
+So whenever in the `OP_RETURN´ it says number 64 and then there's a public key, I only check those.
 So it reduces the anonymity set even further, but it also lowers the scanning requirements.

 Sjors: 00:25:06